#lifelessons, #spiritual, Uncategorized

 Trust me, it took many years of learning what self-love NOT was, to see what it truly was.
 One of my favorite quotes says.
 “To be old and wise, you must first be young and stupid.”
 This is just a funny way to say how we can and do learn from mistakes.
 It is important to laugh at yourself and show just as much compassion in the way you speak to yourself as you would to a dear friend.

-My journey to actualizing self-love is continuous, as I keep learning more about myself and what I truly need to be balanced.
+My journey to actualizing self-love is continuous.
+I keep learning more about myself.
+I discover what I truly need to be balanced.
 What I have come to see is that self-love is more about parenting yourself with kind discipline.
 Listen… If you know me at all.
 The word discipline makes my skin crawl.

 My body and mind even react to the word discipline with disgust.
-I am now able to see that I’ve stored previous traumas from experiencing abuse of power in the name of discipline that makes me react this way.
+I am now able to see that I’ve stored previous traumas.
+I experienced abuse of power in the name of discipline.
+This makes me react this way.
 Probably this is the reason I rebelled against ‘self-discipline’ for so darn long!

 Once I became a young adult, I had allowed myself way too much freedom frequently rocking it till the wheels fell off.
 The only regular bodily maintenance I did was, so I stayed clean and didn’t die!
 Sadly, but not uncommon for lots of folks.
 This was my only self-care back then.
 Mind, and spirit health were not even on my radar.

-Which put me on the path to heal trauma caused by others and now trauma I had inadvertently caused to myself.
+Which set me on the path to heal wounds caused by others.
+It also opened my eyes to the trauma I had inadvertently caused to myself.
 I know I am not alone here.
 So, I have done myself a favor and reframed the word discipline in my mind by changing it to self-love.
 This means doing the things you don’t want to do just because you know it’s good for you.

 Like when a parent teaches you brushing your teeth twice a day is important maintenance.
-I needed to reframe my thoughts on parenting myself to do the same with my lifestyle choices, my time, and my focus.
+I needed to reframe my thoughts on parenting myself.
+This helped me do the same with my lifestyle choices.
+It also helped with my time and focus.

-I have learned self-love looks like getting up early or eating dinner a little later to get some exercise in because it’s great for my entire being.
+I have learned self-love means getting up early.
+It also means eating dinner a little later to get some exercise in.
+Exercise is great for my entire being.
 It is proven exercise has a profound positive effect on your entire being.
 I’ve learned exercising the body makes the internal systems flow better, it produces endorphins and hormones that boost my mental health, which in turn naturally lifts my spirit.
 Exercise is truly mind, body, spirit self-love.

 When I was able to see exercise that I enjoyed like yoga was not a duty or a bad word.
 It is truly a gift I can give myself when I make self-love a priority.
 In yoga we use asana/physical exercise to stress the body then we have savasana which is the rest at the end of our practice.
 Just like children and puppies… It’s much easier as an adult to rest the body and mind after we have exercised!

 Some of us have very physical jobs, like me.
-Occasionally just to get up when the house is quiet and have meditative time to myself with my coffee feels like self-love.
+Occasionally, just to get up when the house is quiet feels comforting.
+Having meditative time to myself with my coffee is an act of self-love.
 Peace, stillness, and rest are just as important as exercise for the mind, body, spirit.

 Meditation is really useful if you have an over active mind that likes to chatter.
 We call that the monkey mind in yoga.
 Mantra Meditations, Guided meditation or Yoga Nidra are excellent tools to get into the practice of quieting the mind.
 Being mindful of your inner dialog is also important.
 Your body hears what you say about it and so does your spirit.
 Practicing Ahimsa/non-violence and maintaining a kind inner voice can help stabilize your emotional state.